willsigmon/HTI-BRIDGE/README.md

 # HTI NewDash

-Live CRM dashboard for HUBZone Technology Initiative.
-The project now ships with:
+Modernized CRM cockpit for HUBZone Technology Initiative.
+The stack now ships with:

-- **Static dashboard UI** (in this folder) optimized for Vercel/static hosting.
+- **HTI Dashboard (static)** &mdash; the SPA in this directory, deployable to any static host.
-- **Node/Express API** under `server/` with a SQLite store and ingestion scripts for Reddit + Data.gov.
+- **Express/LowDB API** under `server/` with ingestion jobs (Reddit, Data.gov, GSA Auctions, SAM.gov) plus connector tooling.
+- **Offline-ready UX** with a service worker, manifest, and responsive styles inspired by hubzonetech.org.

 ## Getting Started